Guidelines for Joining OAPS and Submitting Papers

 Two electronic formats of the papers should be submitted.
 One is the source file, usually in MS Word format.
 Another is the Adobe PDF file created from the source.

 The PDF file should be a text-embedded file and searchable.
-It should be created from common word processing software such as MS Word using the Adobe Acrobat software or Microsoft Office Word 2007 installed with Microsoft Save as PDF or XPS Add-in.
+It can be created using Adobe Acrobat or Microsoft Word.
 If it is created by scanning a print copy into image format and then converted into PDF, the file will not be searchable, thus not recommended.
-Please refer to the following Steps for Creating PDF Files.
+You may refer to the following Steps for Creating PDF Files.

 The file should be named in the following format: